 “The more targeted your ads are, the higher the engagement rate will be.
 We’ve learned that ads that have higher engagement rates will likely be shown more often, which can optimize Facebook ad costs.”

-Use in-app content creation tools
+3. Use in-app content creation tools

 To create quality content for Facebook, you may need third-party editing apps.
-While there’s no rule against using external tools, you shouldn’t let them completely replace native content creation tools.
+While there’s no rule against using external tools, you shouldn’t let them replace native content creation tools.

 For example, you can access templates and add interactive stickers when you publish reels and stories natively.
-Since the algorithm factors in how users engage with stickers, using them may improve your organic reach.

-Create content your audience cares about
+4. Create content your audience cares about

-For most marketers, the most efficient way to reach social media management goals is to publish content that aligns with your target audience’s interests, challenges, and goals.
+The most efficient way to reach social media management goals is to publish content that aligns with your target audience’s interests, challenges, and goals.

 What does your audience care about?
 The easiest way to find the topics and content types they prefer is to check your page’s Facebook insights.

 With Facebook’s reach and engagement reports, you can see the post type and format that performed best.
-You can also dive into metrics for individual posts, reels, and stories for more nuanced insights.

 Tools like ConversionIQ can also pinpoint the types of ads and messaging that work best for your audience.
 CIQ tracks every step of the buyer’s journey, providing deep insights into the target audience.

-Generate meaningful interactions
+5. Generate meaningful interactions

 Content that gets likes and reactions can certainly rank higher and get wider distribution.
 But Facebook typically prioritizes content that gets what the social network calls meaningful interactions.

-Essentially, meaningful interactions are more in-depth conversations or comment threads.
+Meaningful interactions are more in-depth conversations or comment threads.
 In other words, create content that’s likely to spark a conversation and get your audience talking.

 Focus on genuine questions and conversation starters.
 Avoid engagement bait that prompts followers to respond in a specific way.
 We’ll explore this issue further below.

-Engage users in the Facebook app
+6. Engage users in the Facebook app

 Whether you’re running Facebook ads or managing organic social media, post content that gets users to engage without leaving the app.
-The social network often deprioritizes content with external links and prioritizes content that encourages users to interact with the app longer.

 Focus on creating native organic content like:

-• Original reels
+- Original reels

-• Quality videos
+- Quality videos

-• Image and text posts without links
+- Image and text posts without links

 For ads, consider conversions like:

-• Video views
+- Video views

-• Messages
+- Messages

-• Lead forms
+- Lead forms

-Encourage followers to favorite your page
+7. Encourage followers to favorite your page

 The Facebook algorithm uses ranking signals like past behavior and content popularity to predict whether users will engage with a post.
 But users can also take manual actions to direct the algorithm.

 To increase the chance that followers will see your business page’s content, encourage them to favorite your page.
 Then they’ll see your organic content near the top of their feed.
-The more often they see it, the more often they’ll be likely to engage — which can boost your content popularity signals.

 Troubleshooting tips for the Facebook algorithm

-Among social media marketers and advertisers, the Facebook algorithm sometimes has a negative connotation.
 Some marketers blame Facebook algorithm issues for low reach or limited conversions.

-To improve your social media ROI, maximize the time active users spend in the app.
 If your content isn’t creating the most optimal user experience, these troubleshooting tips may help.

-Avoid creating clickbait or sharing misinformation
+Avoid clickbait or misinformation

 Publishing misleading content (i.e., clickbait) or misinformation (i.e., fake news) to your business page can cause Facebook to deprioritize your content.
 Over time, that can lead to dramatically lower reach and engagement.

-Including misinformation or misleading content in ads can lead to even worse outcomes.
+Including misinformation or misleading content in ads can lead to worse outcomes.
 Facebook often flags ads for misinformation (including health claims), which can delay your ad campaigns.
-After repeated issues, Facebook may even suspend your ad account, making it impossible to advertise.

 Don’t repost “borrowed” content